Run surveys. Get insights. Unlock growth.

 Table of contents

-Website exit intent survey is a survey that appears when a visitor is about to leave the website.
-There are 2 basic ways of detecting exit intent.
+A website exit intent survey appears when a visitor is about to leave the website.
+There are two basic ways of detecting exit intent.

 Free Website Exit Intent Survey Template

 Now, why risk annoying visitors with a customer exit intent survey when they are about to leave?
-Check stats in Google Analytics - how many of people who leave your website will return?
-Do you know why they decided to leave your website in the first place?
+Check stats in Google Analytics—how many people who leave your website will return?
+Do you know why they decided to leave in the first place?

 I assume not.
 That’s why collecting feedback is so important and useful.
 Collected information will help you discover problems with usability, value proposition, etc.